 In short, the Volvo EX30 gives you as a customer more scope to downsize and reduce your personal CO2 impact, without having to compromise on safety, driving comfort or convenience.
 That’s a good thing for you as a driver, and less damaging to the environment.

-The new Volvo EX30 will be revealed on 7 June and will be available to order or pre-order in selected markets on the same date.
+The new Volvo EX30 will be revealed on June 7 and will be available to reserve in the U.S. on the same date.

 The small print